tbasallo/OpenWeatherMap-Api-Net/README.md

 OpenWeatherMap-Api-Net
 ======================

-This project is a fully asynchronous .NET Portable Class Library for interacting with the great [OpenWeatherMap API](http://openweathermap.org/API).
+This project is a fully asynchronous .NET Portable Class Library and .Net 4.5 library for interacting with the great [OpenWeatherMap API](http://openweathermap.org/API).

 Documentation on [http://projects.joancaron.net/openweathermap/](http://projects.joancaron.net/openweathermap/).